jphalimi/PythonForMIC/Doc/library/curses.rst

 .. method:: window.getparyx()

-   Return the beginning coordinates of this window relative to its parent window into two integer variables y and x.
-Return ``-1, -1`` if this window has no parent.
+   Returns the beginning coordinates of this window relative to its parent window into two integer variables y and x.
+Returns ``-1,-1`` if this window has no parent.